Student-centric advice and objective recommendations

 Related: High school and college GPA guide

 For a while, taking the SAT or ACT was a standard part of the college admissions process.
-These days, however, many colleges and universities have gone test-optional.
+These days, many colleges and universities have gone test-optional.
 This gives students the freedom to decide whether or not they’d like to submit their test scores as part of their application.
-But regardless of whether or not you’re required to do so, you should still consider taking the SAT or ACT.
-Earning a high score on either of these tests can help you stand out during the admissions process.
-Not to mention, even test-optional schools sometimes use test scores to make determinations about awarding merit scholarships.

 Colleges love to see candidates who are actively involved in school clubs.
 Rather than spreading yourself thin across a variety of clubs, pick one or two that you’re genuinely passionate about.
 Devote quality time to these clubs and try to work your way up to a leadership position.
 Admissions officers are seeking candidates who have made a noticeable impact within their student organizations.
-Remember that the key here is depth instead of breadth.
+Remember that the key here is quality over quantity.

-Clubs, sports, and community service aren’t the only ways to show potential outside the classroom.
-Part-time jobs and internships are also an excellent way to demonstrate work ethic and time management skills.
+Part-time jobs and internships are an excellent way to demonstrate work ethic and time management skills.
 If possible, try to land a part-time job or internship in a field you’re looking to pursue as a career.
-Even part-time or seasonal jobs in retail or food service can be great application boosters.
+Even part-time or seasonal jobs in retail or food service can be great application boosters!

 Awards and honors